ORCHARD-Minecraft-Mod-Class/RandomMine/README.md

 # RandomMine
-A Minecraft mod that adds Randoum things.
+A Minecraft mod that adds Random things.